Whoaa512/starred/README.md

 - [krillinai/OpenCreator](https://github.com/krillinai/OpenCreator) - Formerly KrillinAI.
 Open-source AI workspace for creators, powered by Codex.
 Create videos, images, voice, avatars, video translation, and edits with Agents in one place.
 - [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 - [BrowserMCP/mcp](https://github.com/BrowserMCP/mcp) - Browser MCP is a Model Context Provider (MCP) server that allows AI applications to control your browser
-- [ahmedkhaleel2004/gitdiagram](https://github.com/ahmedkhaleel2004/gitdiagram) - Free, simple, fast interactive diagrams for any GitHub repository
+- [ahmedkhaleel2004/gitdiagram](https://github.com/ahmedkhaleel2004/gitdiagram) - Free, simple, fast interactive diagrams and explainer videos for any GitHub repository
 - [stanstan324234/gosync](https://github.com/stanstan324234/gosync) - Go-style channel and waitGroup for js to handle task queue.
 - [tatethurston/embedded-typescript](https://github.com/tatethurston/embedded-typescript) - Type safe embedded TypeScript templates
 - [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - One local control plane for every AI agent: route across models, fuse new capabilities, orchestrate tools, and stay fully in control.